thomas-tacquet/gormv2-logrus/README.md

 	)
 ```

-> Colorful option has been removed, because Logrus can't really handle the color code, especially if the logs are redirected to a file, the characters are not removed automatically
+> The colorful option has been removed because Logrus cannot properly handle color codes, especially when logs are redirected to a file—the color characters are not automatically stripped.

-## Contibuting
+## Contributing

-Just feel free to open issues, ask questions, make proposals.
+Feel free to open issues, ask questions, or make proposals.